Heliodex/VM/Docs/start.md

 Let's take 2 examples of systems for expressing computations: lambda calculus and Turing machines.

 The untyped lambda calculus is built only from functions, parameters, and applications.
-All data must be expressed as parameters or functions, and expressions are evaluated using β-reduction, repeated substitution of parameters for their values.
+All data must be expressed as parameters or functions, and expressions are evaluated using β-reduction &ndash; repeated substitution of parameters for their values.
+Each function takes 1 parameter and results in 1 output value, both of which are functions, as functions are the only method of expressing data.
+Functions can be combined to create multi-parameter functions and multiple outputs, and recursion can be used to express iteration.

-The Turing machine is built only from an infinite tape of symbols and a head that can read and toggle symbols on the tape at its location and move left or right.
-The behaviour of the head is controlled by a machine that changes its state based on its current state and the symbol it reads, and programs are evaluated by letting the state machine run until it halts.
+The Turing machine is built only from a set of infinite tapes of symbols from its alphabet and a head for each tape that can read and change symbols on the tape at its location and move left or right.
+The behaviour of the heads are controlled by a machine that changes its state based on its current state and the symbol it reads, and programs are evaluated by letting the state machine run until it halts.
+The simplest Turing machine has 1 tape and 2 symbols in its alphabet.
+The tape can also be semi-infinite, that is having only 1 end, though a truly infinite tape can be simpler to reason about as the behaviour at the end of the tape doesn't need to be considered.

 Lambda calculus is easily representable in standard mathematics, with standard function notation and parameters.
 A Turing machine is easily representable in machine code, with a section of memory for the tape and a table for defining possible states.
 As such, the systems can be thought of as high-level and low-level respectively.

 <img src="../Assets/Level5.svg" height="350" alt="A diagram showing lambda calculus as high-level and turing machines as low-level" />

+These systems, easy to think of as worlds apart, share some remarkable similarities.
+The Halting problem states that, for any input program or formula, there is no algorithm to determine whether it will complete, resolve to a value, or halt execution, or whether it will run forever without completing.
+Both lambda calculus and Turing machines are subject to the Halting problem: in lambda calculus, an expression can evaluate to itself or another expression containing itself, and a Turing machine can enter a loop of states that never reaches a halting state.
+If there exists an algorithm to determine whether an input to any computational system will halt, then the computational system cannot be Turing complete.
+This does not mean that the system is not useful, and any Turing complete system can be restricted to a non-Turing complete subset of itself.
+Take, for example, a turing machine that halts after a N state transitions, or a lambda calculus that disallows more than N β-reductions.
+For a large enough N these systems might be able to calculate every practical computation problem in the universe, though it will always be possible to construct a theoretical problem requiring more than N transitions/reductions to solve.

 The Church-Turing thesis shows that these 2 models of computation have equivalent computational power, and that each can simulate the other &ndash; they are equal.